Mthembu gives thumbs-up

 The race will end at the Nelson Mandela Capture Site in Howick, where Mandela was arrested on August 5, 1962.

-The, three-time Comrades winner said the event is much more than just a race.
+Speaking to The Witness on Tuesday, three-time Comrades winner Mthembu said the event is much more than just a race.

 “It’s about bringing people together, from all walks of life, to honour and celebrate Tata Mandela through what was dear to him, sport.”